rikenshah/rikenshah.github.io/_posts/articles/2016-07-29-nltk-cheatsheet-part-1.md

 - You must ideally use `virtualenv` for installing any python packages.
 Hence the system must have `virtualenv`, `python-2.7`, and `pip` (python package manager) installed.
 [Follow this guide for setting up.]({{site.url}}/articles/setting-up-python-environment/)
 - Make an activate `virtualenv` and activate it.
 - First install `NLTK` using `pip install nltk`.
 - Download data from python shell.
-Note that this will take long time if your internet is slow.
+Note that this will take a long time if your internet is slow.
 You can even download individual packages as and when you need.

 ```
 python